pau13-loop/CV/index.md

 </div>

 ## About Me
-Hi my name is Pau and i'll like to introduce myself like a focus and active person with great initiative.
+Hi my name is Pau and i would like to introduce myself as a focused and active person with great initiative.
 My performance is always oriented to the execution and achievement of results in the tasks that can be assigned to me.

-I'm a committed person to work therefore i would like to be considered and have the chance to collaborate in your business.
+I'm a committed person with work therefore i would like to be considered and have the chance to collaborate in your business.

 ## Personal Data